ajeetraina/awesome-mcp-tools/README.md

 # Awesome MCP Tools

-A curated list of awesome Model Card Platforms (MCPs), tools, servers, and clients - inspired by [kubetools.collabnix.com](https://kubetools.collabnix.com/).
+A curated list of awesome Model Context Platforms (MCPs), tools, servers, and clients.

 ## What is an MCP?

-Model Card Platforms (MCPs) provide standardized documentation for machine learning models, covering model specifications, capabilities, limitations, and ethical considerations.
-MCPs help enhance transparency, governance, and safe deployment of AI systems.

 ## Contents